Mebsina/pawpal-ai-system-project/README.md

 ### Limitations and biases

 - The NL task parser is only as good as the prompt.
-Unusual phrasing or ambiguous times may produce wrong field values with high confidence scores.
+Unusual phrasing or ambiguous times may produce wrong field values.
 - The predictive alert system flags patterns statistically.
-A pet that genuinely needs less grooming in winter may trigger false missed-task alerts.
+Special seasonal needs may trigger false missed-task alerts.
 - Historical data reflects past owner behavior.
-If the owner was inconsistent early on, the smart scheduler learns those bad habits.
+The AI learn from user habits to suggest future "ideal" times.
 - The system has no veterinary knowledge.
-It cannot determine whether a medication schedule is medically appropriate.
+It cannot determine if a medication schedule is medically appropriate.

 ### Misuse and prevention

-- Primary risk is over-reliance: owners may treat AI health alerts as medical advice rather than pattern notices.
+- Primary risk is over-reliance: owners may treat AI health alerts as medical advice.
-- Mitigation: every Priority 4 alert includes *"This is a pattern notice, not medical advice.
-Consult your vet for health concerns."*

-### What surprised you during testing

-*Fill in with actual observations after testing.*
+- Mitigation: every Proactive Alert instruction includes strict grounding in provided database facts only.

 ### Collaboration with AI

-- **Helpful suggestion**: one instance where the AI's suggestion meaningfully improved your design
-- **Flawed suggestion**: one instance where the AI's suggestion was wrong, overkill, or broke something, and what you did instead
+- **Helpful suggestion**: Using a multi-turn "Intent Lock" in the router significantly improved the reliability of follow-up corrections (e.g., "Change the time to 5pm").
+- **Flawed suggestion**: Early attempts at alerts without "Zero-Temperature Grounding" led to hallucinations of fake pets like "Bella".
+Fixed via strict pet-list filtering and 0.0 temperature.